Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Introduction

 \subsection{Related work}

 Problems of structure \eqref{ocp:rob} appear in robust and stochastic MPC for different tube and feedback parametrizations.
-In this paper, we focus on the case of ellipsoidal tubes under linear state feedback, which are propagated based on a linearization at the nonlinear nominal trajectory \cite{Nagy2004, Messerer2021, Belvedere2025, Zhang2025, Diehl2006c, Houska2010}.
-Linearization-based propagation incurs a linearization error, which may be conservatively overbounded \cite{Leister2025, Koller2018, Houska2011d, Kim2024b}.
-The tube propagation can also be combined with learned uncertainty models such as Gaussian Processes (GP) \cite{Koller2018, Hewing2020}.
-While state feedback assumes an exact measurement of the state at each time step, there are also extensions to the setting of output feedback \cite{Farina2015, Messerer2023}.
+In this paper, we focus on the case of ellipsoidal tubes under linear state feedback, which are propagated based on a linearization at the nonlinear nominal trajectory \citep{Nagy2004, Diehl2006c, Houska2010, Messerer2021, Belvedere2025, Zhang2025}.
+Linearization-based propagation incurs a linearization error, which may be conservatively overbounded \citep{Houska2011d, Koller2018, Kim2024b, Leister2025}.
+The tube propagation can also be combined with learned uncertainty models such as Gaussian Processes (GP) \citep{Koller2018, Hewing2020}.
+While state feedback assumes an exact measurement of the state at each time step, there are also extensions to the setting of output feedback \citep{Farina2015, Messerer2023}.

-The optimization over state feedback in \eqref{ocp:rob} is highly nonlinear, which poses a challenge for general purpose solvers.
-In \cite{Goulart2006} it is shown that linear feedback over all past states can be equivalently reformulated as linear disturbance feedback.
+The optimization over state feedback in \eqref{ocp:rob} is highly nonlinear, which poses a challenge for general purpose solvers. \citet{Goulart2006} show that linear feedback over all past states can be equivalently reformulated as linear disturbance feedback.
 In contrast to state feedback, the optimization over disturbance feedback yields convex problems (for linear dynamics and convex costs and constraints).
-However, this results in $\bigO(N^2)$ optimization variables, compared to $\bigO(N)$ for standard state feedback.
-In \cite{Leeman2025a}, a disturbance feedback formulation is derived for the nonlinear case, with linearization-based disturbance propagation and error bounds.
+However, this results in $\bigO(N^2)$ optimization variables, compared to $\bigO(N)$ for standard state feedback. \citet{Leeman2025a} derive a disturbance feedback formulation for the nonlinear case, with linearization-based disturbance propagation and error bounds.